This page contains information that is specific to using the Wwise SDK for the Android platform.

 There are three ways of deploying and loading SoundBanks on Android:

 - Deploy SoundBanks to the Android device file system directly.
 The SoundBanks can be deployed anywhere in the file system of the device.
-You can add as many directories as you want with
+The GameSimulator application uses this method and the Low-level IO example can be found in $<Wwise>/SDK/samples/IntegrationDemo/Common/IntegrationDemo.cpp.

 ||Note: The OBB reading is done with libzip, please check the license under Libzip.
 If you do not accept the license, you can disable the use of LibZip by defining the symbol "REMOVE_LIBZIP" in your compilation flag.
 If so, you'll need to write your own IO hook to read OBB or uncompress the OBB before use.|